rajesh-kumar00952-saroj/Techno-raj/README.md

 # Techno-raj
-This is my first Git Repository author-Rajesh Kumar
+This is my first Git Repository.
+Author-Rajesh Kumar